bigfoothq/clada/proj/comp/fs-ops/doc/ARCH.md

 - No limit on number of operations
 - No timeout on individual operations

+## Test Conventions

+- Test files use `/tmp/t_{test-name}/` path pattern for isolation
+- Each test creates its own subdirectory to avoid conflicts
+- Integration tests track created paths for cleanup

 ## Future Considerations

 - Batch operations for efficiency